 All students are required to maintain a work placement log book in order to record their worked hours and the age groups care was provided for.

-Student who are already working in the early childhood sector as an educator in centre based or family day care are encouraged to use their existing workplace to complete these practical placement hours providing it meets the requirement’s necessary to conduct assessment.
+A student who is already working in the early childhood sector as an educator in centre based or family day care are encouraged to use their existing workplace to complete these practical placement hours providing it meets the requirement’s necessary to conduct an assessment.

 Students who are not already working in early childhood may nominate an accredited early childhood education and care service for their practical placement.
 New Era Institute can also assist students who need to find an alternate placement using its network in the early childhood sector.

 In all cases, New Era Institute will engage with the nominated workplace to ensure that it will provide a suitable environment to gather practical experience across all tasks outlined in the units of competency.
 New Era Institute will need to establish a formal Work Placement Agreement with the nominated workplace.

-New Era Institute also require a minimum level of supervision for students, a safe working environment and will need to undertake regular visits to the workplace to undertake practical assessment of the student performing education and care tasks.
-Student should note that unless they have established other arrangements with their employer, practical placement is performed as unpaid work.
+New Era Institute also requires a minimum level of supervision for students, a safe working environment and will need to undertake regular visits to the workplace to undertake a practical assessment of the student performing education and care tasks.
+A student should note that unless they have established other arrangements with their employer, practical placement is performed as unpaid work.